zikula/core/web/docs/en/dev/upgrading_for_developers.rst

   this type of response is assumed to generate a new authid token.
-- If it is necessary to send response that contains only plain text or html (for example, Ajax.Autocompleter from Scriptaculous requires such response) the module controller must return as response Zikula_Response_Ajax_Plain object.
+- If it is necessary to send response that contains only plain text or html (for example, Ajax.Autocompleter from Scriptaculous requires such response) the module controller must return as response Zikula\Framework\Response\Ajax\PlainResponse object.
   This class takes plain text as its $data argument.
 For this type of responses new authid token is not generated.
 - Possible errors (not related to data validation) in the module controller